elliotclowes/learnt.me/Drafts/Lessons Learnt in My First 30 Days as a Business Analyst.md

 - active listening
 	- you need to be listening so that you can action an off-hand comment
+	- You need to be vigilant in this WFH age.
+You have a distraction device in front of you.
+It’s to
 - stragic thinking
 	- set aside time for it.
 	- stop just being reactive and fighting fires